bytecodealliance/cranelift-jit-demo/README.md

 And Cranelift is being architected to allow flexibility in how one uses it.
-Sometimes that flexibility can be a burden, which we've recently started to address in a new set of crates, `cranelift-module`, `cranelift-jit`, and `cranelift-faerie`, which put the pieces together in some easy-to-use configurations for working with multiple functions at once. `cranelift-module` is a common interface for working with multiple functions and data interfaces at once.
+Sometimes that flexibility can be a burden, which we've recently started to address in a new set of crates, `cranelift-module`, `cranelift-jit`, and `cranelift-object`, which put the pieces together in some easy-to-use configurations for working with multiple functions at once. `cranelift-module` is a common interface for working with multiple functions and data interfaces at once.
 This interface can sit on top of `cranelift-jit`, which writes code and data to memory where they can be executed and accessed.
-And, it can sit on top of `cranelift-faerie`, which writes code and data to native .o files which can be linked into native executables.
+And, it can sit on top of `cranelift-object`, which writes code and data to native .o files which can be linked into native executables.

 This post introduces Cranelift by walking through a JIT demo, using